hakimel/reveal.js/README.md

 //  "c/t": 	flattened slide number / total slides
 Reveal.configure({ slideNumber: 'c/t' });

-// Control which views the slide number displays on using the "showSlideNumber" value.
+// Control which views the slide number displays on using the "showSlideNumber" value:
 //     "all": show on all views (default)
-// "notes": only show slide numbers on speaker notes view Reveal.configure({ showSlideNumber: 'notes' });
+// "speaker": only show slide numbers on speaker notes view
+//   "print": only show slide numbers when printing to PDF Reveal.configure({ showSlideNumber: 'speaker' });

 ```